 Your local appraisal district releases property tax appraisals every year.
-Be on the lookout for this piece of mail in late April-early May.
+Be on the lookout for this piece of mail in mid April-early May.
 In this statement, your appraisal district is providing you with what they think the current year’s taxable values are for your property.
 Here are a few tips for understanding this process and for taking action if you want to protest.

 Your Property Tax Appraisal